 Pelham, the architect, designed the building to minimize distractions from its formal look, building niches for the fire escapes on the street sides

-of the building to visually hide them.
-In the 1950s, when the owner divided the 11-room apartment on the south side of each floor into three apart-ments, fire escapes had to be added to the exterior
+of the building to hide them.
+In the 1950s, when the owner divided the 11-room apartment on the south side of each floor into three apartments, fire escapes had to be added to the exterior and

 The bay windows in the lobby were filled with stained glass until the 1970s, when they were irreparably damaged.
 Stained glass also hung in the windows nearest the elevator on each